Global Trade and Investment

 Section 13 of the Criminal Finances Act 2017 is now in effect in the United Kingdom, meaning companies have far greater liability for human rights violations.

-CBP Takes Measures to Enforce Ban on Imports Made with Forced Labor and Sanctions for Forced North Korean Labor in Supply Chains12.04/Blog
+• CBP Takes Measures to Enforce Ban on Imports Made with Forced Labor and Sanctions for Forced North Korean Labor in Supply Chains

 With a renewed focus on enforcing its ban on imports of forced labor, U.S. Customs and Border Protection has taken new measures so importers don't run afoul.